 Dressed in our glad rags we set off to find a restaurant and eat before the performance.
 There are so many options around our hotel that it can be quite difficult to choose.
 While reading the menu outside one establishment we were persuaded to enter the premises up some stairs.
 On entering we could see that it was quite small with just five empty tables.
 Not a good sign I thought.
 In the corner was a middle-aged woman strumming a guitar and the menu when presented didn’t seem as expansive as we first thought.
-We smiled weakly at each other and decided to ‘tough it out’.
+We smiled weakly at each other and decided to ‘tough it out.
 The main constituents in the menu appeared to be based on spring rolls with a few soups and some rice dishes.
 I ordered the crab and prawn soup with Hue Style spring rolls, Sue chose shrimp and crab rice.

-Whilst waiting, the guitarist brought us some rather tasty flat bread and I had noticed that on one wall was a collection of cups and shields and a few appeared to be for golf.
+Whilst waiting, the guitarist brought us some rather tasty flatbread and I noticed that on one wall was a collection of cups and shields and a few appeared to be for golf.
 Asking whether they were for golf she said yes.
 Asking if a member of her family had won them, she said yes again and that they were hers.
 That started up a conversation.
 She is on the amateur circuit and has played in tournaments in Australia and the UK, Gleneagles was mentioned.
-She then told us that Vietnam only had one professional player and that was her son, showing us an article in a well known Golfing magazine.
+She then told us that Vietnam only had one professional player and that was her son, showing us an article in a well-known Golfing magazine.
 He is presently sponsored by Glenmorangie.
 And tonight he was cooking our meal!
 When the food arrived Sue and I both agreed it was superb.
-Soon after we had settled into our seats, the word had obviously got around that it was now the ‘in’ place to dine, and it quickly filled up.
-As the golfing chef was obviously busy cheffing, my earlier thoughts on thanking the guy personally didn’t seem appropriate, so after finishing the pot of tea with ginger that came with the meal, we thanked his mother and left.
+Soon after we had settled into our seats, the word had gotten around that it was now the ‘in’ place to dine, and it quickly filled up.
+As the golfing chef was busy cheffing, my earlier thoughts on thanking the guy personally didn’t seem appropriate, so after finishing the pot of tea with ginger that came with the meal, we thanked his mother and left.

-We were an hour early for the show so we sat in th auditorium with a glass of wine.
+We were an hour early for the show so we sat in the auditorium with a glass of wine.
 You could tell the Vietnamese don’t do sophistication like what we does, cos the barman offered me potato chips to go with my drink, obviously to improve the taste.
 After the first sip, he did have a point!

 The show started on time and our 2nd row upgraded seats ( I kid you not, it is stamped on the tickets) afforded us a brilliant view of the stage.
 We have seen quite a few shows out in the Far East and they have all been superb.
 This was no exception, but I add the phrase, quirky.
-It was a mixture of story telling done with acrobatics, movement and song.
+It was a mixture of storytelling done with acrobatics, movement and song.
 At times it was tearfully funny and at others tearfully sensitive.
 It would be unkind to try and find superlatives to describe the show as the choreography, timing and skill displayed has to be seen and not hinted at.
 It is called the AO Show, Saigon, Vietnam.
-If I can find them on You Tube it will appear here: AO SHOW, SAIGON
+If I can find them on YouTube they will appear here: AO SHOW, SAIGON